What is Huntington's disease?

 Although the cause of the disease can be diagnosed even before suffering from it, there is currently no way to prevent its occurrence or the degenerative deterioration that follows.
 Early detection may be useful to better adapt to the situation.

 How is Huntington's disease treated?

 Huntington's disease cannot be stopped.
 Specialists will prescribe treatments to control the symptoms through the use of certain medications.
-Support can help reduce problems such as depression, physiotherapy can help with movement and balance, and speech and language therapy is beneficial for feeding and communication difficulties.

 Can Huntington’s disease be cured?